elrf3lipes/quake3_log_parser/README.md

 ### Overview

-This FastAPI application provides endpoints for parsing and analyzing Quake log files.
-It supports uploading, parsing logs, and retrieving various statistics.
-The API directly accesses and temporarily processes log files from GitHub Gists, with parsed data stored in a global cache.
+FastAPI application was created to provide endpoints for uploading, parsing logs, and retrieving various statistics.
+The API directly accesses and processes log files from the GitHub [Gist](https://gist.github.com/cloudwalk-tests/be1b636e58abff14088c8b5309f575d8), with parsed data stored in a temporary global cache.

 ### Endpoints

-- **POST /parse_log** - Upload and parse a log file.
+- **POST /parse_log** - Uploads and parses a log files.
-- **GET /download_and_parse** - Download a log file from GitHub Gist, parse it, and delete the file.
+- **GET /download_and_parse** - Download a log file from GitHub Gist, parses it, and deletes the file.
-- **GET /player_kills** - Retrieve player kill statistics from cached log data.
+- **GET /player_kills** - Show player kills statistics for all games.
-- **GET /means_usage** - Retrieve usage statistics of different kill means from cached log data.
+- **GET /means_usage** - Show usage statistics of different kill means for all games.
-- **GET /total_kills** - Retrieve the total number of kills from cached log data.
+- **GET /total_kills** - Responds with the total number of kills for all games.
-- **GET /used_means_by_player** - Retrieve means of death used by each player from cached log data.
+- **GET /used_means_by_player** - List means of death used by each player for all games.

 ### Responses